 Formation of the concept of perspective (foreground and background).

-Consolidation of the skill of subject drawing with transfer characteristic features items.
+Consolidating the skill of object drawing with transfer characteristic features items.

-Drawing on a common sheet of drawing paper by subgroups.
+Drawing on a common sheet of Whatman paper in subgroups.

 Development of visual perception.

-As a rule, in the preparatory group, a lesson on this topic is carried out using the technique of finger painting:
+As a rule, in the preparatory group a lesson on this topic is conducted using the finger painting technique:

 Drawing vertical lines - long and short.